Structural identities for generalized multiple zeta values: Definitions and Methodology

 Because of the sum/product duality inherent to symmetric functions, various product identities can be used to recover values for $e_k$ and $h_k$, which correspond to special values of multiple zeta functions.
 While the connection between MZVs and symmetric polynomials has been systematically exploited to prove various general theorems, such as the sum and duality theorems \cite{Zudilin, Ihara, Henderson}, we are concerned here with several special cases.
 If enough information is available about the series expansion of a generating product for instance under the form of a Weierstrass factorization, various multiple zeta values can be extracted.
 This approach has been implicitly pursued by many authors, but very infrequently stated explicitly.

 The main innovation of this paper is to extend this basic sum/product duality to entire functions of higher order, which have Weierstrass factorizations with higher order exponential terms.
-While the theory of infinite products and MZVs have been inextricably linked since the time of Euler, we believe the sheer importance of the Weierstrass factorization has not been previously appreciated.
+While the theory of infinite products and MZVs have been inextricably linked since the time of Euler, we believe the Weierstrass factorization has been underutilized.
 More formally, let $\psi(z)$ be an entire function with zeros $\{z_1,z_2,\ldots\}$ indexed by decreasing order of magnitude.
-Then if $\psi$ has genus $p$ (i.e. $p$ is the smallest integer $\geq 0$ such that $\zeta(p+1)$ converges), we have Weierstrass canonical representation \cite{Simon}
+Then if $\psi$ has rank $p$ (i.e. $p$ is the smallest integer $\geq 0$ such that $\zeta_\psi(p+1)$ converges), we have Weierstrass canonical representation \cite{Simon}

-where $P(z)$ is some polynomial of degree $\rho \le p.$
+where $Q(z)$ is some polynomial of degree $\rho \le p.$

 Start by taking a logarithmic derivative:

 Expanding the geometric series in some sufficiently small neighborhood of $0$, where the summation reduces to

 We then have the zeta generating function